-I decided to embark on an unorthodox trip to Sikkim with my favourite Northeast travel group Chalohoppo earlier this year.
-After exploring Kaziranga and Majuli in Assam and Mon in Nagaland with them last year, I was more than excited to join them again on a group trip- without much thought into where we were going, what we would be doing, or who all were coming along.
-Based on past experience, I knew I’d have fun, reunite with friends from the last group trip, hopefully, make new ones, and get to visit one more state in the magical Northeast!
+I embarked on an unorthodox trip to Sikkim with my favourite Northeast travel group Chalohoppo earlier this year.
+After exploring Kaziranga and Majuli in Assam and Mon in Nagaland last year, I was excited to go on another group trip, without thinking too much about where we were going, what we would be doing, or who all would be coming.
+Based on past experience, I knew I’d have fun, reunite with friends from my last group trip, hopefully make new ones, and get to visit one more state in the magical Northeast!

-When I look back at my trip (almost 9 months later), it feels like a blur.
-It was a journey with no prior expectations, no planning on my part, I was undecided about whether I’d even write a blog about it or not, and I literally just went with the flow- soaking in the present moment as best as I could.
+When I look back at my trip (9 months later), it feels like a blur.
+It was a journey with no prior expectations, zero planning on my part, I was even undecided about whether I’d write a blog about it, and I literally just went with the flow — soaking in the present moment as best as I could…

 In many ways, the trip turned out to be a mediocre experience.
 The place was beautiful but not as breathtaking as other parts of the Northeast or the Himalayas.
 The food was delicious but didn’t compare to what we ate in Nagaland and Assam.
 Most places were more commercial and touristy than I had imagined.
 We couldn’t cover all the places on the itinerary due to heavy snowfall and roadblocks.
 It didn’t feel worth the time, money and effort it had taken to get there.

-And yet, by the end of the trip, if there’s one thing that truly stood out for me, it was the human bonds that I got to forge during my time in Sikkim.
+And yet, by the end of the trip, if there’s one thing that truly stood out for me, it was the human bonds that we forged during our time in Sikkim.

-The details of where we went and what we did maybe a blur, but what I remember vividly are the kindest and most hospitable hosts, drivers who went out of their way to look out for us, my co-travelers who made such a lovely bunch to hang out with that no drive felt too long or strenuous, because there was always laughter, music, and food to keep us entertained.
+The details of where we went and what we did may be a blur, but what I remember vividly is the kindness of people — the most hospitable hosts, drivers who went out of their way to look out for us, my co-travellers who were so lovely that no drive felt too long or strenuous.
+Days full of laughter, music, and great food.

-It’s one thing to travel with your own friends, and quite another to travel with a group of strangers, who over the course of ten days start to feel like your own gang- with leg-pulling and case-taking, inside jokes and individual quirks, getting to know one another and sharing moments of warmth (literally and metaphorically) in a new place- all with zero knowledge or discussion about each others’ professions, workplaces, common friends or the usual city banter (I still don’t know where most of them work or what they do for a living, even though some of us exchange messages every other day).
+It’s one thing to travel with your own friends, and quite another to travel with a group of strangers who, over the course of ten days, start to feel like your own gang — complete with leg-pulling and case-taking, inside jokes and individual quirks, getting to know one another and sharing moments of warmth (literally and metaphorically) in a new place — all with zero knowledge or discussion about each others’ professions, workplaces, common friends, and the usual city banter.

-And so I decided that this blog isn’t going to be about where we went or what we did each day- because none of it mattered in the end.
+So I decided that this blog isn’t going to be about where we went or what we did each day — because none of it mattered in the end.
 This blog is going to predominantly be a photo-blog: to give you a sneak peek into our journey, our shared moments, and let the visuals do the talking.